 Our aquarium glass thickness calculator helps you understand key metrics associated with your aquarium.
 This glass thickness calculator helps you determine how thick your aquarium glass is.
-It's also an aquarium glass thickness chart that indicates your aquarium volume, surface area, glass weight, water weight,, and total aquarium weight.
+It also has an aquarium glass thickness chart that indicates your aquarium volume, surface area, glass weight, water weight, and total aquarium weight.
 These are key figures for all aquarium enthusiasts!
 Try out our calculator for instant results!

 🙋 There are tons of different shapes that aquariums can be.
 Did you know that selecting a different shape size has several implications?
 If you are interested in examining the differences between them, try inspecting our aquarium calculator.
 With these calculators, you are on your way to a better understanding of your tanks!